hyperledger/besu-docs/docs/HowTo/Configure/Consensus-Protocols/IBFT.md

 To tune the block timeout for your network deployment:

-1. Start by setting `blockperiodseconds` to your desired block time and `requesttimeoutseconds` to two times `blockperiodseconds`.
+1. Set `blockperiodseconds` to your desired block time and `requesttimeoutseconds` to two times `blockperiodseconds`.
 1. Reduce `requesttimeoutseconds` until you start to see round changes occurring.
 1. Increase `requesttimeoutseconds` to the value where round changes are no longer occurring.